Netflix/falcor/documentation/router.md

 "titlesById[234].userRating"
 ~~~

 Of course there may be any number of genrelists or any number of titles within a genrelist.
 Furthermore, the titlesById map may contain any number of titles.
-In order to match any genrelist index, any index within each genrelist's titles array, or any id in the titlesById map, we will use the {integers} pattern.
+In order to match a request for any genrelist index, any index within a genrelist's titles array, or any id in the titlesById map, we will generalize our routes using the {integers} pattern.

 ~~~
 "genrelist.length"